A list of questions and answers specifically for parents and families of our students

 Q: What can my student bring to campus?
 What items are prohibited?

-A: Our list of what to bring is available on the UNH website.
-The prohibited items list is outlined in the Student Handbook.
+A: Our list of what to bring is available on the University website.
+The prohibited items list is outlined in

 Q: Can my student’s younger sibling come up to visit?